 Funded consistently by the National Cancer Institute since 1992, the program has a long track record of nurturing and supporting its fellows.
 Take a closer look at our program.

 Our program is part of a vibrant institution of learning.
 The University of Illinois at Chicago (UIC) is a young, progressive, ground-breaking research university that serves the needs of aspiring students and a devoted top-tier faculty who share a commitment to the promise of public education and the imperative of social justice and civic engagement — doing good and giving back.

 UIC is among the top five most diverse campuses in the nation and a national leader among urban, public higher education institutions in providing access to underrepresented students.
 UIC is focused on eliminating disparities in health, education and economic opportunity.
 Community engagement is a centerpiece of UIC’s urban mission.
 Faculty, students and staff in every college work with neighborhood, foundation and government partners on a wide range of projects to improve the quality of life in metropolitan areas around the world.

 With a hospital, clinics and seven health sciences colleges, UIC offers more graduate study in medicine, public health, nursing, pharmacy, applied health sciences, and dentistry than any other health education institution in the nation.
 In 2016, UIC was awarded over $313 million in extramural research funding, of which almost half came from the U.S. Department of Health and Human Services.

-As part of our comprehensive, structured program, trainees can pursue formal course options across the campus and encounter an abundance of research opportunities in Chicago, an ethnically and socioeconomically diverse city.
+As part of our comprehensive, structured program, fellows can pursue formal course options across the campus and encounter an abundance of research opportunities in Chicago, an ethnically and socioeconomically diverse city.

 Our program considers applications throughout the year.
 Learn about eligibility criteria.